 She is currently on the faculty of Bainbridge Dance Center where she teaches flamenco, modern dance and creative movement.
 She also works with the senior community teaching mobility and stretch at the Bainbridge Island Senior Community Center.
 She lives, dances, and makes art on Bainbridge Island, the ancestral home of the Suquamish.

-spring 2025 workshops in the pacific northwest to be announced soon
+spring 2025 workshops coming soon